jondrews/minesweeper-ai/README.md

 #### Note to CS50AI students & staff:
-My implementation of this project is available here temporarily and solely for the purposes of demonstrating my abilities to potential employers, as permitted by the course's guidelines.
-Viewing of this material by currently enrolled CS50AI students may constitute a violation of the course's academic integrity policy.
+My implementation of this project is available here temporarily and solely for the purposes of demonstrating my abilities to potential employers.
+Viewing of this material by currently enrolled CS50AI students may constitute a violation of the course's [academic honesty policy](https://cs50.harvard.edu/ai/2020/honesty/).

 #### To run in WSL2 on Win10: